IN THIS SECTION

 Abstract: Earth’s climate is influenced by complex interactions between atmosphere-hydrosphere-geosphere and biosphere with sun being the central energy source.
 The hydrosphere (covering more than 70% of Earth’s surface) and atmosphere are closely linked via exchange of energy, gases and aerosols, thus affecting global carbon, oxygen, and sulfur cycles; and collectively exert a major influence on climate.
 A major challenge in 21st century atmospheric chemistry is to understand the spatio-temporal evolution of aerosol and its impact on climate.
 Each tiny particle with a large surface area acts as a complex reactor, constantly producing new compounds by its interaction with trace gases and through photochemical transformations on aerosol surfaces.
 I use a combination of field work, laboratory measurements, and trace gas satellite data to understand global transport and transformation processes.
 Oxygen triple isotopes, sulfur quadruple isotopes and concomitant isotope anomalies are used to unravel the present and past history of the atmosphere and atmo-hydro-geosphere interactions that are geochemically preserved in ice cores and rocks.
 I will discuss how oxygen and sulfur isotope anomalies can be used to describe gas to new particle formation, the oxidation history of particles, photochemical transformations, troposphere-stratosphere mixing and the "intricate dance" between the atmosphere and hydrosphere during El-Niño Southern Oscillation (ENSO).
 A better understanding of ENSO as a recurring natural phenomenon with global teleconnections extending from Australia to California is critical due to its impact on agriculture (droughts), and societies (fires and/or heavy rainfall) and fisheries.
 For instance, the strongest ENSO of the 20th century in 1997-98 caused ~ $86 billion economic losses worldwide.
 The extreme sulfur isotope anomaly observed during the1997-98 ENSO event provided a new perspective on Earth’s paleo-atmosphere such as the Pre-Cambrian rise of oxygen and the origin of life ˜2.2 Ga ago.
 The second part of my talk will focus on the serendipitous discovery of an oxygen triple isotope anomaly in atmospheric carbonates in aerosols collected at the Scripps Pier, La Jolla.
 The oxygen isotope anomaly in atmospheric carbonates provided a different perspective on the paleo-atmospheric carbon and hydrological cycles on Mars.
 I will discuss briefly how oxygen triple isotope analysis of carbonates and sulfate minerals preserved in Martian meteorites ALH84001, once considered to carry the relics of life from Mars and "Black Beauty" (NWA7034) provided new insights on the atmosphere-hydrosphere-geosphere interactions and photochemical transformations.

-November 6: Enrique Merino, Department of Earth and Atmospheric Sciences.
-Title: Replacement, metasomatism dynamics, & the blind spot of geochemists.
+November 6: Enrique Merino, Professor Emeritus, Department of Earth and Atmospheric Sciences.
+Title: Replacement, metasomatism dynamics, and the blind spot of geochemists.
 (Examples: brucite-for-periclase in marbles; dolomite-for-calcite in dolomitization)

-AbstractFor decades, geochemists have taken for granted that replacement is the same as dissolution-precipitation, while also underestimating petrography.
-As a result, they have totally missed crucial insights into the dynamics of all kinds of metasomatism.
-By correctly understanding the nature and mechanism of replacement I›ll derive new dynamic insights for the two cases in the subtitle.
-(For instance, both are self-accelerating.)
+AbstractFor decades, geochemists have taken for granted that mineral replacement – a phenomenon only detectable visually – happens by "dissolution-precipitation."
+Based on that unwitting error, and underestimating petrography, they have totally missed crucial insights into the dynamics of all kinds of metasomatism.
+By correctly understanding the nature and physics of replacement I’ll derive new dynamic insights for one or two cases.

 November 20: Thanksgiving Break - no colloquium